Tom Shippey, ‘Translations and scholarly editions of medieval texts

 Tom Shippey, medievalist and philologist, discusses Tolkien’s approach to reading and interpreting medieval texts, with particular reference to the Middle English texts; Sir Gawain and the Green Knight, Pearl and Sir Orfeo, and the Old English texts; Ancrene Wisse, Exodus and Finn and Hengest.

 This article omits any discussion of J.R.R.
-Tolkien’s work on Beowulf as the recently published book is discussed in detail elsewhere on our website: Beowulf.
-A Translation and Commentary and Understanding Beowulf.
-His thoughts on Beowulf are also discussed at length in The Monsters and the Critics.
+Tolkien’s work on Beowulf which is discussed in detail elsewhere on the website.

 Editing an ancient poetic text requires a particular combination of talents.
 Linguistic knowledge is vital – but not enough.
 Frequently, and almost always in the texts with which J.R.R.
 Tolkien dealt, the work exists in only one manuscript, and contains words never recorded anywhere else, words which may furthermore have baffled the ancient scribe, himself writing possibly centuries after the work was composed.
 Explaining them therefore demands a kind of literary imagination, a response to the context in the poem, which may involve interpretation of problems of ancient culture, even of vanished mythology.
 Language, literature, culture, myth: all have to be taken together.
 If Tolkien so often demonstrated the combination of these elements in his fiction, it was something he had practiced while working on his editions: Sir Gawain and the Green Knight, the poem Pearl, the Ancrene Wisse and Exodus.